All Episodes

 And so was Mitt Romney.

-And I am telling you that you can't, you know, there's a time in life to be nice, and there's a time to take the gloves off and fight.
+And I am telling you that you can't, you know, there's a time in life to be nice and there's a time to take the gloves off and fight.

-And the guy's fighting, and you know what?
+And you know what?

-He's winning in his fights, and I want America to win.
+And I want America to win.

-Well, just real quick, my first thing.
+Well, just real quick, my first question.

 Oh, okay.